tibetty/gulp-imgconv/README.md

 ```
 ## Options
 - `format`
-    Format to convert, right now supports jpeg, png and webp; when it's ommitted, the format will be inferred from orginal file extension.
+    Image format to convert to, right now supports jpeg, png and webp; when it's ommitted, the format will be derived from the orginal file extension.
     - `formatOpts`
-      Conversion options for output format for advanced users - the detailed options can be found on http://sharp.dimens.io/.
+      format options for advanced users, please find more details from http://sharp.dimens.io/.

 - `width`, `height`
-    The width & height that the image will be resized to; when only one field is specified, the other one will use the image's.
+    Width and height to resize to; when an attribute is ommitted, the value of the original image will be used.
     - `resizeOpts`
-      options parameters for `sharp.resize()`, please visit http://sharp.dimens.io for more details.
+      `options` parameters for `sharp.resize()`, please visit http://sharp.dimens.io for more details.

 - `overlay`
     String or Buffer, the svg/png file name (String) or the data (Buffer) to overlay upon original image.